pc2/Aurora-HLS/README.md

 There are scripts available for configuring the three topologies [loopback](./scripts/configure_loopback.sh), [pair](./scripts/configure_pair.sh) and [ring](./scripts/configure_ring.sh).
 They also include a link to a visualisation.

-There is one script for simple synthesis and one for synthesing all configurations with datawidth converter enabled or disabled and framing or streaming enabled.
+There is one script for [simple synthesis](./scripts/synth.sh) and one for synthesing [all configurations](./scripts/synth_all.sh) with datawidth converter enabled or disabled and framing or streaming enabled.
 With all synthesized configurations available, you can test them with one [script](./scripts/run_over_all_configs.sh).

-For quick testing, there are three scripts which configure each topology and set the right mode parameter.
+For quick testing, there are three scripts which configure each topology and set the right mode parameter: [loopback](./scripts/run_loopback.sh), [pair](./scripts/run_pair.sh) and [ring](./scripts/run_ring.sh).

 The scripts are passing all parameters to the test run.